-Ruth Teter was an interested and active member of the First United Methodist Church of Noblesville.
+Ruth Teter was an interested and active member of Noblesville First United Methodist Church.
 When she died in August 1981 she was unmarried and had no close family.
-In her will she gave her 120 acre family farm to the First United Methodist Church with the request that it be developed into a church retreat and named in memory of the A.W.
+In her will she gave her 120 acre family farm to the congregation with the request that it be developed into a church retreat and named in memory of the A.W.
 Teter family.

 As a girl Ruth lived in the farm house.
 When her family moved into Noblesville, the Teter Farm was always a fun place to go for the two Teter children, Earl and Ruth.

-Ruth's brother Earl was two years older than she.
-In high school Earl was captain of the baseball team, and played basketball and football.
+Ruth's brother, Earl, was two years older than she.
+In high school Earl was the captain of the baseball team, and played basketball and football.
 Ruth was an excellent piano player and accompanied several musical groups.
 Her high school picture is shown above as it appeared in the 1921 Noblesville High School year book.

-As a young man her brother Earl ("Lucky") Teter was a race driver of both autos and motorcycles.
+As a young man Earl ("Lucky") Teter was a race driver of both autos and motorcycles.
 He earned a wide reputation as a stunt driver with a group called "Lucky" Teter's Hell Drivers.
-He was killed in a n accident in 1942 in what was said to be his last performance before he was to join the Army during World War II.
+He was killed in an accident in 1942 in what was said to be his last performance before he was to join the Army during World War II.

 Ruth worked for the Central Engineering Company of Indianapolis and over the years she became secretary-treasurer of the company.
-When she was sixty five years old, her employers said she was too important to retire, and she worked an extra ten years for them.
+When she was 65 years old, her employers said that she was too important to retire, so she worked another ten years for them.

 Her father, Arza Teter, who was well know and respected in the Noblesville area, died in 1959.
-Ruth's mother, Ada, lived to be eighty nine and died in 1969.
+Ruth's mother, Ada, lived to be 89 years old and died in 1969.

 After her mothers death, Ruth inherited the family farm.
 She talked at length with her pastor, Rev. Mark Blaising, about what would become of the possessions she had acquired in her lifetime.
 From those talks came the idea that her family farm should become a church retreat.